Leak Detection in Del Aire

 |---|---|---|

-- Does Del Aire route this scope through a city, county, HOA, or building manager process?
+- Does Del Aire route this scope through the city building department, LA County, an HOA architectural committee, or a building manager?

 |---|---|---|

-Guessing can lead to the wrong part, wrong equipment size, missed corrosion, unsafe circuit, unplanned HOA denial, failed inspection, return visit, water damage, or a quote that expands after the home is already opened.
-In Del Aire, that risk is higher when del aire pages should make county context and lax-adjacent conditions obvious.
-The job note should include meter reading notes, photos of staining, sound or warm spot location, shutoff access, fixture history plus whether county verification or garage panel photos changes timing.
+Guessing is how the wrong-sized equipment ends up on the truck, how a corroded circuit gets missed until it fails on the hottest day, how the HOA denies an exterior install after it is already complete, or how a permit fails inspection because a connected detail was overlooked.
+In Del Aire, the risk is higher when del aire pages should make county context and lax-adjacent conditions obvious.
+The booking note should include meter reading notes, photos of staining, sound or warm spot location, shutoff access, fixture history plus whether county verification or garage panel photos changes the timing.

 Send details for leak detection in Del Aire.